 Generally, goats are sturdy and resistant to many diseases.
 However, when we rear the number of goats under one roof, there are a lot of chances to get a Disease attack.
-Due to insufficient fresh air, feed contamination or even due to bacterial infection.
-Disease management should be given higher priority in intensive farming.
+Due to insufficient fresh air, feed contamination, or even due to bacterial infection.
+Disease management should be given higher priority in Goat Farming Business.

 Even the minutest carelessness will spread the disease at a faster pace.
 This will reduce the production potential and also leads to more mortality which in turn causes economic losses to the farmers.
 Below are some of the common diseases in Goat.